Rostaen/Tales-of-the-Valiant-Unofficial/README.md

 ## Usage

 Before installing this system, you should rename any files that have `totvuo` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `totvuo` and `TotV-UO` and do the same for those, replacing them with appropriate names for your system.
+In addition, you should search through the files for `totvuo` and `TOTVUO` and do the same for those, replacing them with appropriate names for your system.

 A system's ID _must_ match its containing folder, and once you've published your system it cannot be changed.
 It also must be unique within the foundry ecosystem.
 Choose wisely!